 1) LEARN & SHARE ONE CREE WORD

 Learn and share a Cree word that can help inform a social justice approach to gender studies.
-For example, you might learn the Cree word for ‘Edmonton’ and tell us why learning this word help inform a social justice approach to gender studies.
+For example, you might learn the Cree word for ‘Edmonton’ and tell us why learning this word helps inform a social justice approach to gender studies.
 You must share the pronunciation of the words as best you can.
 Remember to relate your response to the big idea for Module One, which is “social justice”.
-Use course materials, including lessons, lectures, and assigned resources to do this.
-Here are some links to help you get started learning some Cree words:
+Use and reference course materials, including lessons, lectures, and at least two assigned course resources to do this.

 - The Cree Literacy Network